ua-snap/ace-cordova-app/README.md

 contains all the Angular controller code utilized by the application.
 In order to customize the project to another reporting application, individuals should re-write the [tab-report.html](https://github.com/ua-snap/ace-cordova-app/tree/master/www/templates/tab-report.html) view and its corresponding controller ([ReportController.js](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js/controllers/ReportController.js) to suit their application.
-Additional customization of other view's will also be required.
+Additional customization of other views will also be required.

 ### HTML/CSS
 All HTML views for the application are contained in the [www/templates/](https://github.com/ua-snap/ace-cordova-app/tree/master/www/templates) directory.
 Custom CSS can be found in [www/css/style.css](https://github.com/ua-snap/ace-cordova-app/blob/master/www/css/style.css), though the majority of the CSS for the application was contained in the Ionic framework.

+### Documentation
+Code documentation for the project was generated using the [Docco](http://jashkenas.github.io/docco/) and [YUIDoc](http://yui.github.io/yuidoc/) tools.
+To view the documentation, clone the project, then run "npm install" and "bower install" to install all dependencies Ensure gulp is intalled globally on your machine, and run "gulp gen-docco-all" and "gulp gen-yuidoc-all" to generate all documentation in the docs/ folder.